Neurotransmitters and their Role in Addiction and Substance Abuse

 The majority of the nervous system functions are controlled by Neurotransmitters in this category.
 They include:

-Glutamate: this excitatory neurotransmitter is the most common in the nervous system, and it is also the brain’s most abundant chemical messenger.
-How we think, learn, and our memory is significantly influenced by glutamate.
-If glutamate is not at the level expected, that is imbalance, seizures and dementia (among others) are possible outcomes.
+- Glutamate: this excitatory neurotransmitter is the most common in the nervous system, and it is also the brain’s most abundant chemical messenger.
+How we think, learn, and our memory are significantly influenced by glutamate.
+If glutamate is not at the level expected, that is an imbalance, and seizures and dementia (among others) are possible outcomes.

-GABA (Gamma-aminobutyric acid): it is an inhibitory Neurotransmitter and the most common in the brain as well as the entire nervous system.
-The activity of the brain is regulated by GABA, ensuring depression, anxiety, irritability, etc. Are not a problem.
+- GABA (Gamma-aminobutyric acid): It is an inhibitory Neurotransmitter and the most common in the brain as well as the entire nervous system.
+The activity of the brain is regulated by GABA, ensuring depression, anxiety, irritability, etc. It’s not a problem.

 Monoamine Neurotransmitters